 “although I am feeling [name the feeling], I can still deeply and completely accept myself”

 Bear in mind this may be difficult to take seriously at first.
 It may feel silly and embarrassing.
 Remember that ’embarrassed’ is a feeling and name THAT reaction.
 Continue, despite any discomfort, for a short period.
+There is an interesting saying coined by Dan Siegel: name it to tame it!!
+That is, some feelings are hidden and are best brought out into the open.
+Then they can look different!

 Stop and engage the controlled breathing and use the body scan to notice your thoughts, feelings and sensations.